-Paper is heavy, and that’s just one reason why books can be a pretty scarce thing in poorer countries — shipping them is expensive, slow and hassle-heavy.
-Enter our client Worldreader.org.
-In partnership with e-reader companies, local publishers and telcos, Worldreader is helping schools and families in poorer nations bypass paper and move straight to e-books.
-They’re is working hard (and smart) to solve the problems of distributing e-readers because once that problem is solved, delivering the books themselves is so so so much easier.
+Paper is heavy, and that’s just one reason why books can be a pretty scarce thing in developing countries — shipping is expensive, slow and hassle-heavy.
+Enter our client, Worldreader.org.
+In partnership with e-reader companies, local publishers and telcos, Worldreader is helping schools and families in these nations bypass paper and move straight to e-books.
+They’re working hard (and smart) to solve the problems of distributing e-readers because once that problem is solved, delivering the books themselves is so so so much easier.

 *Note: Worldreader.org has evolved substantially since our work with them, but we are happy to say that their current website has retained the look & feel of our design.

 Next, BKW Partners created highly effective social media content to support Worldreader.org‘s entry in Chase Giving Awards.
 The content we created was designed to be shared by the Worldreader team across their tremendous community of friends and supporters, including technology industry leaders like Bill Gates and authors John Grisham and Margaret Atwood.
 Monster kudos to the Worldreader team who organized an absolutely killer “ground game” organizing loads (and loads) of people to spread their message.

 Worldreader was one of the youngest contenders in the 2012 American Giving Awards which aired on NBC Dec.
 8, 2012.
 Though the organization did not win the $1,000,000 grant, they DRAMATICALLY increased their social media following DRAMATICALLY, and enjoyed long-lasting follow-on benefits of their participation in the awards event.

 Worldreader enjoyed a shoutout from “America’s Favorite Storyteller,” John Grisham.

 Popular author E.L.
 James amplified Worldreader’s important message to her one million+ followers.